Do you lie awake worrying about your buckets? No, not the ones you use to wash your car.

 Cloud storage buckets are similar to file folders storing your important data.
 However, rather than file folders on a local server, this data lives in a public cloud storage resource.
 Examples of cloud storage services would be Amazon Simple Storage Service (Amazon S3), Microsoft® Azure Blob storage, and Google Cloud Storage™.

 All too often, we hear stories of cloud storage services left insecure or unencrypted.
 These instances leave terabytes of sensitive data open to the whole world to download or infected with viruses and malware.
-As more organizations move their applications to the cloud, this form of storage introduces a new attack vector that’s vulnerable to malicious files and requires its own security layer.
+As more organisations move their applications to the cloud, this form of storage introduces a new attack vector that’s vulnerable to malicious files and requires its own security layer.

 How to Keep Your Cloud Storage Data Protected